 Can you waive closing costs?

-If you can’t get your lender to waive any closing costs, it may seem tempting to skip certain services — like the home inspection — to save money.
+If you can’t get your lender to waive any fees, it may seem tempting to skip services like the home inspection to save money.
 However, it’s risky to omit that step.
 If the inspection reveals major flaws, you can ask the seller to make repairs or reduce the home price.
 If you bypass the inspection and discover the flaws after closing, you’ll have to foot the bill.

 Closing Costs: A Complete List

 Here’s a full rundown of the different closing costs you can expect to encounter.
-Keep in mind that closing costs can vary from situation to situation, so the fees listed aren’t absolute.
+Keep in mind that closing costs vary from situation to situation, so the fees listed are estimates.

 - Assumption fee: Mortgage assumption happens when the buyer takes over the seller’s home loan after approval from the lender.
 Some lenders will charge an assumption fee, depending on the mortgage type.
 These fees vary and are capped for certain types of loans, but usually will not exceed more than 1% of the loan balance being assumed.

-- Credit reporting fee: This covers the cost of pulling your credit and ranges from $10 to $100 per credit report.
+- Credit reporting fee: This covers the cost of pulling your credit, and usually is around $25.

-- Discount points: By paying points, you score a lower interest rate in exchange for a bigger upfront payment.
+- Discount points: Buying discount points lowers your interest rate in exchange for an upfront payment.
 The cost of buying points varies depending on how much your lender charges, though it’s typically 1% of the total loan.

 - Escrow funds: Your lender may ask you to deposit two months’ worth of taxes and insurance payments into an escrow account, though the exact number of months can vary by lender.